abrar360/AngelsDevilsRL/README.md

 # AngelsDevilsRL
-A Reinforcement Learning approach to Conway's Angel Problem
+A Reinforcement Learning approach to Conway's Angel Problem (except played on a 9x9 grid instead of an an infinite one)

+Governor's Honors Program 2017 Mathematics Project: Abrar Ahmed and Yi Liu

 Training: